Accounts payable automation is a concept that encompasses the use of technology to streamline the accounts payable workflow.

 In simple words, it works like this: the software inputs invoice data into the system, you review it, and then submit it for processing.
 This can be as simple as assigning transactions to specific accounts and verifying that they are accurate.
 Next, approvals must be given by key managers.
 Once approved, any necessary payments can be made electronically with minimal time and effort required.

-Here are the basic features of AP automation:
+Here are the basic features of an AP automation software (like DOKKA):

 AP automation software can automatically extract data from invoices with high accuracy, fill them in your accounting system and match them to available purchase orders (PO) or delivery receipts.